 4. (For an existing Recipe RIE tuning only) First adjust "C1" while watching the voltmeter until you reach the impedance specified for your recipe.
 The Tune points should be easily found in the tool bar at the bottom of the screen.
 If it is not there, search for the word pad file "Tune Points Revised".

 5. Once C1 is adjusted to the given impedance then enter Manual Process Control and follow the above Manual Etching Process steps until the RF is on.
 Note: This should be done with the Trion dummy wafer loaded in the chamber.
-6. With the RF on now adjust C2 until the RIE reflected is close to 0 and stable.
+6. With the RF on now adjust C2 until the RIE reflected is 1 or 0 and stable.

 7. Turn off RF, gases and then Exit.
 8. Leave the RIE Tuning switch in the manual position (down).

 Tuning a new recipe that does not have an already known tune point.